ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 ```

 Alternatively, running the program with a command like `poetry run square
---approach for --dir input --file numbers.txt` will produce the following
+--approach for --directory input --file numbers.txt` will produce the following
 output:

 ```